jacmantooth/Mean-First-Passage-Times-for-Transport-Equations/README.md

          style="display: inline-block;" />
    </div>

-plotting both solution over x and comparing to the anayltical solution we get
+We compared the FEM and PINN solutions to the analytical solution by plotting their results along a specific cross-section of the domain.
+The comparison shows excellent agreement between the methods:
 <div style="text-align: center;">
     <img src="Circledomain/Exist_from_both/Figs/Prediction_Exact_RightLineSolution_0.0000.png"
          alt="Circular Domain Example"